aberbegall/novnc-launch-powershell/README.md

 ### To start (novnc + websockify) server and open a vnc browser instance
 #### .\Launch.ps1 -proxyport 2777 -webport 8081 -vnc localhost:5900  -Verbose

+Arguments:

-	-proxyport; the port where the websockets to tcp proxy should listen for websocket requests.
+	- -proxyport; the port where the websockets to tcp proxy should listen for websocket requests.
 The script will fail if the port is not available.

-	-webport; the port where the novnc server should listen for http requests.
+	- -webport; the port where the novnc server should listen for http requests.
 The script will fail if the port is not available.

-	-vnc; (optional) the ip:port where a vnc server listens for connections.
+	- -vnc; (optional) the ip:port where a vnc server listens for connections.

-	-Verbose; (optional)
+	- -Verbose; (optional)